Denis Waxin

-Denis Georges Waxin (born June 26, 1968) is a French serial killer and serial rapist who attacked at least six children in Lille and its suburbs from 1985 to 1999, killing three girls, raping two boys and another girl.
+Denis Georges Waxin (born 26 June 1968) is a French serial killer and serial rapist who attacked at least six children in Lille and its suburbs from 1985 to 1999, killing three girls, raping two boys and another girl.
 He was convicted for his proven crimes and sentenced to life imprisonment with 29 years of preventative detention.

 Early life

-Denis Georges Waxin was born on June 26, 1968 in Loos, Nord, but spent his childhood in Wattignies.
+Denis Georges Waxin was born on 26 June 1968, in Loos, Nord, but spent his childhood in Wattignies.
 His parents had a strained relationship, as his mother Marie-Jeanne spent most of her time working, while his strict father never spoke to him and preferred to spend his time gambling.
 As he was given no affection from most of his other four siblings, with the sole exception of his older brother Dominique, Waxin grew up lonely and isolated from others around him.

 In 1985, Waxin became depressed when Dominique, now an adult, left the family home.
 In an attempt to take his mind off his troubles, he began to take walks by himself every day for hours on end.

 Attacks

-On the late afternoon of November 22, 1985, 7-year-old Nathalie Hoareau was sent to buy cigarettes and bread for her mother from the local store, but on the way, she was approached by Waxin, who offered to show her his shack.
+On the late afternoon of 22 November 1985, 7-year-old Nathalie Hoareau was sent to buy cigarettes and bread for her mother from the local store, but on the way, she was approached by Waxin, who offered to show her his shack.
 After Hoareau followed him to a vacant lot, Waxin raped the girl and attempted to strangle her with the candy necklace she wore around her neck, before ultimately stabbing her twice in the heart.
 Later that night, the concerned mother notified the police about the disappearance, which led them to discover the little girl's body in a bush.
 She had been left completely naked, with a pack of cigarettes and a shopping list with a written message to her mother beside the body.
 Traces of semen were also located on the body, but since most of it was washed away by the rain, authorities were unable to establish a genetic profile.

 In July 1986, Waxin obtained a diploma in carpentry and was stationed in Germany as part of his military service in 1989.
 While on leave, he began a short-lived relationship with an older woman, which lasted until the end of service in August 1990.
 Shortly afterwards, he fell into depression again.

-On October 8, 1990, 9-year-old Cathy Monchaux was playing in the garden of the family home in Wazemmes when her father called to go inside.
+On 8 October 1990, 9-year-old Cathy Monchaux was playing in the garden of the family home in Wazemmes when her father called to go inside.
 Before she could do that, however, Waxin approached her and offered to buy her candy.
-Monchaux agreed and followed him an abandoned soccer field, where she was raped and stabbed fourteen times after a failed escape attempt.
+Monchaux agreed and followed him to an abandoned soccer field, where she was raped and stabbed fourteen times after a failed escape attempt.
 When she failed to return home, her parents and older sister went out to look for her, and after an hour of searching, they called the police.
 On the following day, Monchaux's naked body was found by a man walking his dog.